belgif/thematic/URI/iceg_uri_standard_draft.md

 ## The URI standard compliancy checklist

 This section describes a framework to evaluate URIs.
-A URI is 100% compliant with the Flemish URI standard if all questions can be answered with ‘yes’.
+A URI is 100% compliant with the URI standard if all questions can be answered with ‘yes’.

 ---
 **NOTE**